LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

      5375 2014-02-02_JA-britain.tsv
 ~~~
 {: .output}

+Now we know that the shortest file in terms of number of lines is: 2014-02-02_JA-britain.tsv

 It can take some time to fully grasp pipes and use them efficiently, but it's a
 very powerful concept that you will find not only in the shell, but also in most